-I am an Assistant Professor of Philosophy at the University of San Diego, starting Fall 2019.
+I am an Assistant Professor of Philosophy at the University of San Diego.
 I am interested in meaning, intentions, archaeology, and adornment.
 At the moment I am working on papers in philosophy of language, philosophy of archaeology and on a book project on meaning in bodily adornment.
 The book is under contract with Bloomsbury.
 You can see my conference presentations and field work here.

 I received my PhD from the Graduate Center, City University of New York in August 2017.
 My dissertation was supervised by Noel Carroll.
 Prior to beginning my doctorate, I received my BA from the University of Wisconsin-Madison and taught English at a lycée in the Académie de Versailles, France.